THE BYLAWS OF THE BALKAN HISTORY ASSOCIATION

 Art.
 6. In order to achieve the aim pursued, the Balkan History Association carries out the following activities:

-a) provides a framework for the scientific activity of its members, in the historical field related to the Balkan region;
+- a) provides a framework for the scientific activity of its members, in all fields of history related to the Balkan region;

-b) publishes and disseminates specialized works and publications on any medium (printed and online).
+- b) publishes and disseminates specialized works and publications in any medium (printed and online).
 Any revenue arising from the marketing of these publications shall constitute funds to be managed with the consent of the General Assembly;

-d) encourages the international exchange of scientific materials at institutional level and facilitates an efficient connection to the international scientific circles of Romanian researchers;
+- d) encourages the international exchange of scientific materials at institutional level and facilitates an efficient connection to international scientific circles;

-e) establishes connections and collaborations with other institutions and associations with related profile, within the country and abroad, by organizing communication sessions and conferences;
+- e) establishes connections and collaborations with other institutions and associations with related profile, within Romania and abroad, by organizing communication sessions and conferences;

-i) on the basis of income, it supports and encourages any kind of research and study activities in the field of local, national or regional history, by granting scholarships;
+- i) out of income, it supports and encourages any kind of research and study activities in the field of local, national or regional history, by granting scholarships;

 Ch.
 IV.
 Patrimony of the Balkan History Association